Shampoo or Conditioner First: Does the Order Matter?

 Best Shampoos and Conditioners for Shiny Hair

 This new formula can hydrate even better than before.
-Even hair that has been colored and treated can gently be restored back to a shiny and healthy state with this shampoo.
+Even hair that has been colored and treated can gently be restored to a shiny and healthy state with this shampoo.

 Conclusion

 The order of shampoo and then conditioner, or conditioner and then shampoo, makes a difference.
-Many people can reap the benefits of changing up their hair-washing routine by adding a night or two of conditioning first into their week.
+Many people can reap the benefits of changing their hair-washing routine by adding a night or two of conditioning first into their week.

 Sources: